andreoav/fuel-opauth/README.md

 	),
 	```

-4. Create a controller called Controller_Auth and actions for strategies that you want your application support. eg.
+4. Create a controller called Controller_Auth and an action called login. eg.

 	```php
 	<?php